 First and Second Timothy and Titus are usually described as “pastoral epistles.”
 The standard view of these three letters is that Paul is writing to individuals who he has placed in a leadership position overseeing churches.
-The three books were first called “pastoral epistles” by Paul Anton in 1726.
-The description has become so common that nearly every commentator on the books has described the letters as “church manuals” or “advice to young pastors,” etc.
+Paul Anton first called these three books as pastoral epistles by in 1726.
+The description has become so common that nearly every commentator on the books has described the letters as “church manuals” or “advice to young pastors.”
+This assumption is rarely questioned.

 1 Timothy 1:3 As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain men not to teach false doctrines any longer